Effects, guitars and amps | Settings and setups |

-The studio section of Ummagumma was recorded between January and June while the live portion of the album feature recordings from different venues in late April and early May on the very last leg of the Saucerful of Secrets tour.
+The studio section of Ummagumma was recorded between January and June 1969, while the live portion of the album feature recordings from the very last leg of the Saucerful of Secrets tour in April and early May.

 Cry Baby wah wah